 In short, yes.
 As you are raising the roof ridge height (the point of the roof) then this by default requires planning permission.
 Don’t let this be a concern as we can handle the whole process for you.
 We can also advise on the probability of getting it through planning in the first instance, as

 Similar to the question of cost for a loft conversions, timeframes are difficult to give a clear guideline on.
 There are so many factor involved with converting a loft, including those list in the previous question.
 To get a feel for all of the stages involved with a roof lift loft conversion, have a read

 Firstly a roof lift isn’t as scary or as expensive as you might think.
-Yes of course there is an increase of cost over conventional loft conversions, as the work and cost involved in completing a full roof lift is more, but not to point of it being significantly more.
-With this in mind its
+Yes of course there is an increase of cost over conventional loft conversions, as the work and cost involved in completing a full roof lift is more, but not to the point of it being significantly more.
+With this in mind